MySmartBorrowing

 Available Features

-This tool has key features to help you make SMART DECISIONS when planning for college.
+This tool has key features to help you make smart decisions when planning for college.

-The 5 Tips for SMART Borrowing
+The Five Tips for Smart Borrowing

-The 5 Tips for SMART Borrowing
+The Five Tips for Smart Borrowing

-Be PREPARED to make SMART borrowing decisions by following these tips.
+Be prepared to make smart borrowing decisions by following these tips.

 NOTE: The values shown in this tool are only estimates.
 They are based on national averages and the information you enter.